 Additional Tips to Get Rid of Noisy Air Pumps

 Follow these tips during buying time, and there is a big chance that you will not have to search for a solution later.

 A learned person stated an excellent piece of advice “you buy cheap, you buy twice.”
 Compromising with the quality for cost is never a good idea.
 A cheap aquarium pump could become noisy after running a short time.
 So, invest money to buy the right quality pump, and be picky.

 Never buy an undersized pump.
 Instead, the bigger is always better.
-Excess oxygen will do no harm to your aquarium, and you can still bleed off any unused air.
+A bit of excess oxygen will do no harm to your aquarium unless it breaches the safe oxygen limit, and you can still bleed off any unused air.
 But an undersized pump runs out of its capacity and makes noises of stress.

 Even a decent noisemaker aquarium pump might sound very annoying in a small room, especially in the sleeping nighttime when the whole world remains quiet.
 So, my suggestion is not to place the aquarium in your living room.
 Especially if the room is small and you are sensitive to sound.

 Noisy Aquarium Air Pump FIX – A Video Tutorial